Ken Utilization Layer: Hebbian Replay Within a Student's Ken for Adaptive Exercise Recommendation: Acknowledgments

-This study was reviewed and approved by the Harvard Faculty of Medicine Institutional Review Board under protocol number IRB24-1600, titled "Enhancing Student Learning with AI-Driven Consolidation Systems."
-The approving body is the Office of Regulatory Affairs and Research Compliance, with Federalwide Assurance number FWA00007071.
+This study was reviewed and approved by the Harvard Faculty of Medicine Institutional Review Board (IRB24-1600), with exempt status under 45 CFR 46.104(d)(1)(2).
+Additional ethics and consent details are provided in Appendix~\ref{appendix:human_subjects}.

-The study received exempt status in accordance with 45 CFR 46.104(d)(1)(2).
-As such, additional IRB review was not required.
-The IRB approved the study on January 6, 2025.

-A waiver of documented informed consent was granted.
-Students who engaged with the AI-powered learning tool were presented with an informational consent page outlining the study purpose, data usage, and privacy terms.
-Student responses were securely transmitted to an internal endpoint under an agreement with OpenAI, and this data handling procedure was disclosed in the consent materials.

-The study was conducted in two graduate-level courses at Harvard Medical School: AI in Medicine II (AIM2) at the Ph.D. level, and BMI 702 at the M.Sc. level.
-Both courses ran from January 28 to April 30, 2025.
-A total of 38 students participated in the study: 7 from AIM2 and 31 from BMI 702.